MAD: Manifold Attracted Diffusion: Numerical Experiments

-While the last section provides some basic intuition for the effects of our inference method, it is, of course, not so clear how this translates to much more complicated distributions in much higher dimensions.
-We will explore this question using our inference method with the pretrained score networks from \cite{edm} for\footnote{Note that these networks have been trained on images from these datasets which have been downsampled to a $64\!\times\!
-64$ resolution.} FFHQ (\cite{FFHQ}), AFHQv2 (\cite{AFHQ}), and ImageNet (\cite{ImageNet}), where we also use the time schedule suggested in \cite{edm}, and only vary the hyperparameters specific to our method, i.e.\@ $a$, $b$, $p$, and $\delta$ in Algorithm~\ref{alg:main}.
-Since these datasets are arguably essentially noiseless, the effect of the extended score will be visible on the different features of the images.
-The following two sections consider noisy datasets.
+While the last section provides some basic intuition for the effects of our inference method, it is, of course, unclear how this translates to much more complicated distributions in much higher dimensions.
+We will explore this question using our inference method with the pretrained score networks from \cite{edm} for\footnote{Note that these networks have been trained on images from these datasets which have been downsampled to $64\!\times\!
+64$ resolution.} FFHQ (\cite{FFHQ}), AFHQv2 (\cite{AFHQ}), and ImageNet (\cite{ImageNet}), where we also use the time schedule suggested in \cite{edm}, and only vary the hyperparameters specific to our method, i.e.\@ $a$, $b$, $p$, and $\Delta$ in Algorithm~\ref{alg:main}.
+As these datasets are arguably essentially noiseless, the effect of the extended score will be visible on the different features of the images.
+The following sections consider noisy data.